shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Small – having a low base power
 -   Targeted – a hostile creature that was previously selected.
     EX: “Take -1 from a hostile creature.
 Make the targeted creature fight a friendly creature.”
--   Total Power – a creature’s power, which is equal to its base power, biome mods, bonus power, and temp bonus power.
+-   Total Power – a creature’s power, which is equal to its base power, terrain mods, bonus power, and temp bonus power.
 If a creature’s base power is 0, its total power is 0.
 -   Trigger – to activate an ability when its condition is met
 -   Value – a variable that is used to change the game state.
 Commonly tracked with counters.
 Values cannot go below 0.
 Values default to 0.
 -   Wounded – a creature is wounded while its Damage value is 1 or more.